kelvinsanchez15/easybank-landing-page/README.md

 ## About the project

 Fully responsive SAAS product landing page designed with Tailwind CSS.
-Made as part of this [Frontend Mentor challenge](https://www.frontendmentor.io/solutions/responsive-landing-page-using-tailwind-apt74__Nl).
+Made as part of a [Frontend Mentor challenge](https://www.frontendmentor.io/solutions/responsive-landing-page-using-tailwind-apt74__Nl).

 ## Features